 You are hereHome ›

-The Healthy Kids, Healthy Communities national program office is housed at Active Living By Design in Chapel Hill, NC.
+The Healthy Kids, Healthy Communities national program office was housed at Active Living By Design in Chapel Hill, NC.
 Established in 2001 as an RWJF national program, Active Living By Design now serves funders and partnerships across the country that are fostering community‐led change to build a culture of active living and healthy eating.

 Healthy Kids, Healthy Communities supported 49 community partnerships across the country.
 They are listed here.